zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 ## Example configurations

-**Example 1:** The settings are using nested profiles to access multiple services directly on multiple LPARs that share the same username and password.
+**Example 1:** The settings are using nested profiles that share the same host to access multiple services directly on multiple LPARs which share the same username and password stored in a base profile.
 ```json
 {
     "$schema": "./zowe.schema.json",